 Find your hook

 It’s likely that your property is already going to have some kind of a selling point for you to maximise.
 Perhaps your property has a cellar that you could transform and market as a wine cellar, by fitting a few large wine racks to the wall.
 That way you’re turning something not particularly exciting into something unique and interesting that might just have prospective tenants hooked!
 If your you’re struggling to find an existing feature to maximise, look into creating one.
 For instance, you could install a few features that means you can advertise the property as a ‘smart home’.
 Think smart thermostats such as Nest, or smart door locks such as August to give your property the edge over others.
+What's more, maximising your property space will go a long way as well.
+If you're interested, here are some loft ideas to consider.

 Focus on the kitchen